Mentoring teachers to research their practice

 This is the website for MenTRnet – an international network / community of practice of mentors of teacher-research in the field of English language teaching for speakers of other languages.

 We are an active international community of over 250 mentors dedicated to supporting English language teachers to research their practice.
 Whether you’re actively engaged in mentoring teacher-research or simply curious about the process, MenTRnet offers a collaborative space for sharing insights, resources, and good practice.
 We run regular events, including an annual conference, and an online support group.
 Anyone involved or just interested in mentoring teachers to research their classrooms can, with no fee, join this community of practice by clicking on the button top right here.
-Alternatively, to just receve news of our public activities, you can join our Facebook group.
+Alternatively, to just receive news of our public activities, you can join our Facebook group.

 Latest Updates